xudd/xudd/README.md

 supports proper federation and an issue tracker.
 (Maybe one could be built with XUDD?)

-That's a separate conversation though.
+That's a separate conversation, but I'm interested in having it.